What Is Barbecue?

 Example.
 "Meet me at Johnny B Under the Tree in Cole Bay for dinner.
 Wear your bikini."

-(5) Barbecue (slang).
 Jazz slang for a beautiful woman.
 "Struttin' with Some Barbecue", the classic instrumental jazz tune by Lil Hardin Armstrong and her husband Louis Armstrong, does not refer to a promenade with a pulled pork sandwich.
+Perhaps this is the origin of the expression that she or he is "smokin' hot".
 Click here for more information.

 Example: "Mighty tasty barbecue you had at the Cotton Club last night, my brother."